Buying a petrol station in South Africa

 What licences does a petrol station need in South Africa?

 Plan for months rather than weeks.
-The amendment or re-issue of a site or retail licence runs through the Controller of Petroleum Products and depends on a complete application and supporting documents.
-Because the timeline is outside your control, write a realistic licence-transfer condition into the sale agreement and agree who operates and earns from the station while the application is processed.
+The amendment or reissue of a site or retail licence runs through the Controller of Petroleum Products and depends on a complete application and supporting documents.
+Because the timeline is outside your control, write a realistic licence transfer condition into the sale agreement and agree who operates and earns from the station while the application is processed.

 Why are petrol station financials harder to verify?

-Fuel is a low-margin, high-volume business, so profit is sensitive to fuel volumes, the regulated fuel margin, shop and service income, and shrinkage.
-You need to separate fuel margin from shop and ancillary income, confirm volumes with supplier statements and wet-stock reconciliations, and check the supply agreement terms rather than just looking at headline turnover.
+Fuel is a low margin, high volume business, so profit is sensitive to fuel volumes, the regulated fuel margin, shop and service income, and shrinkage.
+You need to separate fuel margin from shop and ancillary income, confirm volumes with supplier statements and wet stock reconciliations, and check the supply agreement terms rather than just looking at headline turnover.

 Should I buy the property or just the business?